Rehabilitation Services Handbook

 What Are My Rights?

-OVR shall not discriminate against a customer or applicant by reason of race, color, religious creed, ancestry, union membership, age, gender, sexual orientation, gender identity or expression, national origin, AIDS or HIV status, or disability.
+OVR shall not discriminate against a customer or applicant because of race, color, religious creed, ancestry, union membership, age, gender, sexual orientation, gender identity or expression, national origin, AIDS or HIV status, or disability.

-You are entitled to a thorough evaluation to find out if you are eligible for rehabilitation.
+- You are entitled to a thorough evaluation to determine if you are eligible for rehabilitation.

-All personal information that is given to your counselor or obtained about you will be used only for your rehabilitation.
+- All personal information given to your counselor or obtained about you will be used only for rehabilitation.

 How Will I Be Treated?